-The annual Maovember campaign teams restaurants, bars, vendors and customers for good causes.
-Check out more about Maovember here.
-How to support the mission here.
-And our most current event list here.
+The annual Maovember campaign features quirky events for good causes.
+Learn more about Maovember here.
+How to support it here.

 As Maovember 2021 nears, here is a quick recap on how last year’s 72,783.8 RMB / 727,938 mao in donations were spent by our partner, The Library Project.
 (See the posts following this one for details about the events that helped raise those funds.)